 Prerequisites

 PHYS 121 and MATH 181 (may be taken concurrently).
 Credit for PHYS 122 will not be granted to students who have completed PHYS 112.
-Students with transfer credit for PHYS 122 may not take this course.

-Natural Scientific Approaches
+Natural Scientific and Mathematical Perspectives

 This course is intended primarily for students having some background in music.
 The scientific aspects of musical sound are treated including the basic physics of vibrating systems, wave phenomena, and acoustics and their applications to musical instruments and musical perception.
 A weekly laboratory is required.